ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ``include/lib/xlat_tables/xlat_mmu_helpers.h``.

-On DynamIQ systems, this function must not use stack while enabling MMU, which is how the function in xlat table library version 2 is implementated.
+On DynamIQ systems, this function must not use stack while enabling MMU, which is how the function in xlat table library version 2 is implemented.

 Function : plat\_get\_syscnt\_freq2() [mandatory]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~